-Two additional Adult Specialties, Geriatrics and Neurology and Neurosurgery and Seven high performing procedures or conditions were also ranked — Heart Failure, Aortic Valve Surgery, Heart Bypass Surgery, COPD, Lung Cancer, Colon Cancer Surgery, and Knee Replacement Surgery.
+Four additional Adult Specialties, Cardiology and Cardiac Surgery, Neurology and Neurosurgery, Geriatrics and Orthopaedics and Twelve high performing procedures or conditions were also ranked — Heart Failure, Aortic Valve Surgery, Heart Attack, Heart Bypass Surgery, COPD, Lung Cancer, Colon Cancer Surgery, Diabetes, Kidney Failure, Knee Replacement Surgery, Pneumonia and Stroke.

-In the U.S. News & World Report’s annual Best Children’s Hospitals survey, the University of Chicago Medicine Comer Children’s Hospital was also ranked among the best in Two specialties in 2020: Pediatric Diabetes & Endocrinology as well as Pediatric Gastroenterology & GI Surgery.
+In the U.S. News & World Report’s annual Best Children’s Hospitals survey, the University of Chicago Medicine Comer Children’s Hospital was also ranked among the best in Four specialties in 2022: Pediatric Cancer, Neonatology, Pediatric Urology and Pediatric Gastroenterology & GI Surgery.

 According to U.S. News & World Report's 2021 “Best Grad Schools” survey results, the Pritzker School of Medicine is the highest-ranked medical school for research and primary care in Illinois.
 Nationally, Pritzker is ranked for research (#17) and for primary care training (#24).

 UChicago Medicine faculty advance the forefront of health every day by bringing research to reality and advanced care closer to our patients.
 Below is a selection of notable highlights from 2021:

 - This year, U.S. News & World Report (USNWR) ranked UChicago Medicine’s adult endocrinology No.14 and pediatric endocrinology No. 46 in its 2021-2022 “Best Hospitals” survey.